← Back to resources

 1. Borrower-Requested Cancellation at 80%

 You have the right to request that PMI be canceled once your loan-to-value ratio reaches 80%.
-This request can be based on your home's current market value — not only the original purchase price.
-The servicer can require that you be current on payments, have a good payment history, and may ask for evidence of value such as an appraisal.
+Under the HPA itself, that 80% is measured against your home's original value — the lesser of the purchase price and the original appraised value.
+The servicer can require that you be current on payments, have a good payment history, and may ask for evidence that the home's value hasn't declined.
+If you've appreciated your way to 80%, a separate set of rules — covered next — is what lets you use today's value.

 The 80% line